Where are they now? The last 10 Arsenal players sold by Wenger

-Wenger made a few questionable signings before resigning in 2017 and also sold players that he probably should have kept at the club.
+Wenger made a few questionable signings before leaving in 2018 and also sold players that he probably should have kept at the club.

 We’ve looked at the last 10 players sold by the legendary French manager to see how they’ve fared after leaving north London.